-Grade Level will be populated based on what is entered in SIS for the student.
-This will not be editable in I-Star.
+The student's Grade Level will be populated from what is entered in SIS and will not be editable in I-Star.

 Limited English Proficient Information

 Limited English Proficient (LEP) information will be populated based on what is entered in SIS for the student.
 This will not be editable in I-Star.
 New students are to be identified as LEP within four weeks of enrollment according to provisions in 23 Illinois Administrative Code Section 228.15.
 All identified LEP students are to be reported annually on the Public School Bilingual Census (23 Illinois Administrative Code Section 228.20).